 ➡️Post Shares

-No to the fun part: Let's calculate our engagement rate using this simple formula:
+Now, to the fun part!
+Let's calculate our engagement rate using this simple formula:

 ER (Engagement Rate) = ((Total Engagement (Reactions + Comments + Shares)) / Impressions)*100

-Let's make a quick example, so you see how to calculate it using real values:
+Let's use a quick example, so you see how to calculate it using real values:

 The values we are calculating with: